About Wickwythe Hall

 Inspired in part by an actual confrontation between the British and French navies in July 1940, Wickwythe Hall is a story of love, loyalty, and the heartrending choices one is forced to make during wartime.

-Wickwythe Hall was a finalist in the 2013 William Faulkner-William Wisdom Creative Writing Competition and the Writers' League of Texas 2009 Agents Conference Manuscript Contest.
+Wickwythe Hall was a short list finalist in the 2013 William Faulkner-William Wisdom Novel Competition and the Writers' League of Texas 2009 Agents Conference Manuscript Contest.